 - Receiving and depositing funds,

-- Disbursements of Funds
+- Authorizing disbursements of Funds,

 - Preparing checks,

 - Attaching electronic or automated signatures,

 - Comparing electronically-signed checks with authorizations and supporting documents (or signing checks manually after personally comparing them with authorizations and supporting documents),

 - Preparing or initiating invoices, or

 - Reconciling bank statements and posting to the general ledger.

-This individual must not have access to, or control of, blank check stock.
+This individual(s) must not have access to, or control of, blank check stock.